maxficco/.dotfiles/README.md

 On everything else I use [NixOS](https://nixos.org), [Sway](https://swaywm.org), and [foot](https://codeberg.org/dnkl/foot).

-On a mini server I also use [frp](https://github.com/fatedier/frp) w/ a cheap VPS from [OVHcloud](https://us.ovhcloud.com/).
+On a mini server I also use [frp](https://github.com/fatedier/frp) with a cheap VPS from [OVHcloud](https://us.ovhcloud.com/).
 It's like having a P.O. box!

 ---
 I use [GNU Stow](https://www.gnu.org/software/stow/) to symlink my dotfiles: